nexxtway/react-rainbow/src/components/ProgressIndicator/readme.md

 # The basic ProgressIndicator
-##### This example shows a basic progress indicator that displays the steps of your process, ideal for a minimalistic design.
+##### This example shows a simple progress indicator that displays the steps of your process.
+It is ideal for a minimalistic design.

 ```js
 import React, { useState } from 'react';